Gax-c/Gax-c/README.md

 - Finish my Bachelor Degree in Information Security.
 - Taking some exercise from [LeetCode](https://leetcode.com/).
-- Actively looking for summer intern in big tech companies🚀.
+- Actively looking for summer research intern🚀.
-- Doing some research related to software security.
+- Doing some research related to software engineering & software security.